-In this paper, we describe the MyPYTHIA web recommendation portal that evolved from our earlier efforts in scientific recommendation systems [14, 38].
-The precursor to this research is the original PYTHIA system described in [38].
-This facility used exemplar-based reasoning and emphasized the design of learning techniques to make recommendations of PDE methods/software.
-In [14], we extended this methodology into the more general PYTHIA-II database architecture, with well-defined interfaces for learning and reasoning.
+The precursor to MyPYTHIA is the original PYTHIA system [46].
+This facility used case-based reasoning and made recommendations of PDE methods/software by comparing performances on similar problem instances.
+In [16], we extended this methodology into the more general PYTHIA-II database architecture, with well-defined interfaces for learning and reasoning.
 The recommendation problem was 'configurable,' in that the knowledge engineer had to define appropriate database records and specify interactions with the underlying execution environment.
 PYTHIA-II then provided all the necessary enabling technologies to prototype recommender systems.
-MyPYTHIA is the final step in this evolution and is meant to be a truly web-accessible system that can be customized by any user desiring recommendation services.
+MyPYTHIA is the final step in this evolution and is meant to be a truly web-accessible system that can be customized by any grid user desiring recommendation services.
 MyPYTHIA addresses the following design objectives:

-- Evaluate the quality and performance of software/machines pairs; MyPYTHIA allows users to incorporate native performance data and provides all necessary facilities for their evaluation and data mining. - Create knowledge about which software and computational services should be selected for solving particular problems or realizing application components; MyPYTHIA provides data mining procedures to reduce the original data and generate rules from the original performance data. - Select the parameters of software (or computational service) based on user-specified computational objectives; MyPYTHIA estimates parameters of software/hardware that satisfy given user-defined objectives such as time and/or memory requirements. - Provide performance data and knowledge for specific software domains over the web; MyPYTHIA can serve as a knowledge base for a priori defined case studies. - Provide recommendation services for targeted application domains.
+• Evaluate the quality and performance of software/machines pairs; MyPYTHIA allows users to incorporate native performance data and provides all necessary facilities for their evaluation and data mining.

+- Create knowledge about which software and computational services should be selected for solving particular problems or realizing application components; MyPYTHIA provides data mining procedures to reduce the original data and generate rules from the original performance data. - Select the parameters of software (or computational service) based on user-specified computational objectives; MyPYTHIA estimates parameters of software/hardware that satisfy given user-defined objectives such as time and/or memory requirements. - Provide performance data and knowledge for specific software domains over the web; MyPYTHIA can serve as a knowledge base for a priori defined case studies. - Provide recommendation services for targeted application domains.